 I quickly realized that I had made the wrong decision.
 The narrow, wet road was now filled with deep muddy ruts, and it just kept leading farther and farther down into the dark forest.
 The ruts were so deep that the mud was scrapping along the undercarriage of our car.
 I tried to keep the speed up, fearing that if we stopped, we would become mired deep in the mud.
 A little ahead of us, I saw a high spot that looked firm enough to support the weight of our car.
-My plan was to get the car out of the mud to give us time to think.
+My plan was to get the car out of the mud and give us time to think.
 I turned sharply to the right and miraculously the car lunged up and out of the mud.

 I turned off the car and climbed out to inspect our situation.
 However, with the headlights off, I couldn’t see anything.
 It was total darkness.
 I turned the headlights back on, grabbed our flashlight, and climbed out of the car again.
-After looking things over, I decided my best bet was to back slowly into an opening in the trees; and then, make a mad dash back out onto the forest road heading back up the road the same way we came in.
+After looking things over, I decided my best bet was to back slowly into an opening in the trees; and then, make a mad dash back out onto the forest road heading back up the same way we came in.

 So, I backed as far into the forest as possible.
-Outside the vehicle, Jenny held the flashlight and guided me as we backed up.
-Once the car was in place, we climbed back in with the children.
+Outside the vehicle, my sweet Jenny held the flashlight and guided me as I backed up.
+Once the car was in position, we climbed back in with the children.
 I revved the engine a little, put it in gear, and lunged back onto the road …and, came to a full stop sinking even deeper into the mud.
 Now we were really in trouble.
 Outside the car it was total darkness and raining.
 Inside the car my wife and I sat with three terrified children (Note: I later learned that Jenny had recently read the story of Hansel and Gretel to the children).

 Anyway, now we were seriously stuck in the mud, and I was out of ideas.
 I turned Jenny and asked if she had any ideas.
 After a brief moment, she said “Maybe we should pray?”
 Of course, that’s what we should do.
 Why hadn’t I thought of that.
 Amazingly, the children calmed down almost immediately.
 I offered a humble but desperate prayer for help.
-As I prayed, a thought came clearly into my mind: “Put on the tire chains.”
+As I prayed, a thought came clearly into my mind: “Put on the tire chains!”
 I wasn’t even finished with my prayer yet, but I knew in my mind what I had to do!